Privacy-First Employee Monitoring - Building Trust While Maintaining Visibility

 | Idle Time | General patterns | Second-by-second tracking |

-| Data Access | Employee can view own data | Manager-only access |
+| Data Access | Employee can view own metrics | Manager-only access |

 Step 3: Transparent Rollout